The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 The actual interface of Elicit’s systematic reviews

-Overview of the top 40 studies selected for systematic reviews 👇
+Overview of the top forty studies selected for systematic review 👇

-Main outcomes 👇 (Divided into several subsections, presenting quantitative data and effect sites)
+Main outcomes (organized into several subsections presenting quantitative data and effect sizes)👇

-In addition, standard literature searches automatically extract key elements from each paper.
+In standard literature searches, Elicit also automatically extracts key elements from each paper:

 Elicit automates extraction of methodology and summaries from research papers.

-You can also verify the extracted statements by checking the corresponding sections in the main body of the paper.
+You can also verify each extracted statement directly against the corresponding passage in the original article:

 Elicit links extracted summaries directly to their corresponding sections in the full text.